GitHub Expands International Operations to India, the Home of its Third Largest Developer Community

 Along with support for a thriving open source community in India, GitHub is also working with organizations across industries to help them deliver winning customer experiences using a modern software supply chain and industry best-practices.

-A growing number of companies in India, including "nofollow" >Swiggy and "nofollow" >ArisGlobal are collaborating and building the software that powers their businesses on GitHub Enterprise.
+A growing number of companies in India, including Swiggy and ArisGlobal are collaborating and building the software that powers their businesses on GitHub Enterprise.

 GitHub is also expanding its channel partner program to support GitHub Enterprise customers in running their software development operations effectively, and enable them to achieve their digital transformation ambitions.

 India is also home to one of the largest communities of student developers in the world.
 GitHub is committed to supporting the next generation of developers and helping more student communities come together to learn and build on GitHub.
-As part of the efforts to empower student developers, "nofollow" >GitHub Education is extending its popular "nofollow" >GitHub Hackathon Grant program to students in India, supporting student hackathons with up to $1,000 in grants.
+As part of the efforts to empower student developers, GitHub Education is extending its popular GitHub Hackathon Grant program to students in India, supporting student hackathons with up to $1,000 in grants.

 About GitHub